retro16/blastsdk/doc/debug_protocol.md

 If these interrupts happen on the sub cpu, the following data is sent :

-Data sent by the genesis when TRACE triggered on the sub cpu :

-    00 00 01 09

-Data sent by the genesis when TRAP 7 triggered on the sub cpu :
+Data sent by the genesis when TRAP 7 is triggered on the sub cpu :

     00 00 01 27

+On the sub CPU, only TRAP 7 sends data via bdp.

 Receiving arbitrary data from the Genesis